 These measures supplement the repressive mechanisms provided for under international law and are a major step forward in efforts to prevent and punish serious violations of international humanitarian law.
-As the Statute of the ICC states in its preamble, however, it is the duty of every State to exercise its criminal jurisdiction over those responsible for international crimes, including war crimes.
-States will therefore have to enact appropriate national criminal legislation, take steps facilitate inter-State judicial cooperation and also work together with international jurisdictions.
-Only by effective action at the national level will it be possible to ensure full international respect for humanitarian law.
+As the Statute of the ICC states in its preamble, however, it is the duty of every State to exercise its criminal jurisdiction over those responsible for international crimes, including crimes. war States will therefore have to enact appropriate national criminal legislation, take steps to facilitate inter-State judicial cooperation and also work together with international jurisdictions.
+Only by effective action at the national level will it be possible to ensure full respect for international humanitarian law.

-Grave breaches specified in the 1949 Geneva Conventions and in additional protocol I of 1977

-Grave breaches specified in Grave breaches specified in Grave breaches specified the four Geneva the third and fourth Geneva in the fourth Geneva Conventions of 1949.
-Conventions of 1949.
+Grave breaches specified in the 1949 Geneva Conventions and in additional protocol I of 1977 Grave breaches specified in the four Geneva Conventions of 1949.
 (Art.
-Convention of 1949.
+50, 51, 130, 147 respectively) Grave breaches specified in the third and fourth Geneva Conventions of 1949.
 (Art.
-50, 51, 130, 130 and 147 respectively) (Art.
-147) respectively) willful killing; compelling a prisoner of unlawful deportation or torture or inhuman war or a protected civilian transfer: to serve in the armed treatment: unlawful confinement of biological experiments; forces of the hostile a protected person: willfully causing great taking of hostages.
-Power: suffering; willfully depriving prisoner of war or a causing serious injury to body or health; protected person of the extensive destruction and rights of fair and regular appropriation of property, trial prescribed in the not justified by military Conventions. necessity and carried out unlawfully and wantonly (This provision is not included in Art.130 of the third Geneva
+130 and 147 respectively) Grave breaches specified in the fourth Geneva Convention of 1949.
+(Art.
+147) willful killing; torture or inhuman treatment; biological experiments; willfully causing great suffering; causing serious injury to body or health; extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly (This provision is not included in Art.
+130 of the third Geneva Convention). compelling a prisoner of war or a protected civilian to serve in the armed forces of the hostile Power; willfully depriving a prisoner of war or a protected person of the rights of fair and regular trial prescribed in the Conventions. unlawful deportation or transfer; unlawful confinement of a protected person; taking of hostages.